Toyota Supply Chain

 • Cumbersome legacy tools compounded the problem with poor usability, manual data entry, and inconsistent accuracy.

-They didn’t just need features.
+We didn’t just need more features.

-They needed better communication.
+We needed better communication.

 Idea

-Workshops and Shared Problem Statements
+Workshops and Shared Problem Statements: Bridging Gaps in Data and Dialogue

 • Teams co-mapped workflows and surfaced tensions in communication.